 Speech and Interp Events

-Most speech and interp events will have between two and six competitors per round.
+Most speech and interp events will have around six competitors per round.
 Judges rank these competitors.
 Judges also leave helpful notes on ballots for each competitor.

 Extemp Domestic and International